 I have the opportunity to get my diving certification thanks to Dive Munda in the Solomon Islands, followed by a week on my favourite trip ever, a Solomon Island Discovery Cruise.
-After that, I fly out to Fiji for a week at Jodie’s Retreat, back to Canberra for my sisters’ wedding (and Pacific Suites) then back to Melbourne for the Business In Heels Summit I am presenting at.
+After that, I fly out to Fiji for a week, back to Canberra for my sisters’ wedding (and Pacific Suites) then back to Melbourne for the Business In Heels Summit I am presenting at.

 My children will be with my parents while I am overseas so we have no housing expenses from June 20th through to July 27th.
 Following this, I have other work offers with hotels and we are likely to be able to continue to live free of housing costs.